-In July 2022, we relocated our London offices to newly refurbished and more energy efficient premises.
+The relocation of our London offices to more sustainable premises in 2022, as outlined in our inaugural TCFD report, continues to reduce our environmental impact.
 The environmental impact of the offices was a principal consideration in our evaluation and selection of the new leased space.
 The electricity powering the offices is 100% sourced from renewable schemes as accredited by Ofgem, the UK's energy regulator.
-Under the globally recognised Building Research Establishment's Environmental Assessment Method (BREEAM), the offices are awaiting approval of a top quartile score, which is assessed as "very good - advanced good practice" from an environmental perspective.
 The offices' current energy rating is "B" under the UK Government's Energy Performance Certificate (EPC) which bands energy efficiency ratings from A+ (most efficient, below net zero) to G (least efficient).
 Properties in band B are recognised as emitting low carbon dioxide (CO2).

-As emphasised throughout this report, one of Longview's core values is a focus on continuous improvement and we remain open to ways we can implement our approach to climate change ever more effectively.
+As emphasised throughout this report, one of Longview's core values is a focus on continuous improvement, and we remain open to ways we can implement our approach to climate change - whether through serving our clients, in our investment portfolio, or in our operations - ever more effectively.